 The 2019 Sephora Birthday gifts have left some Beauty Insider members feeling less than thrilled.
 I’ve tested the Drunk Elephant products in the boxed birthday set and am ready to offer my review.
 Why did I start with Drunk Elephant?
 Of all four gifts available this year, I was most interested in this one.
 It also has the highest value.
 See my Sephora 2019 Birthday Gifts article for an overview of all items and all values.
 Everyone with a Beauty Insider account gets a birthday gift offer, so sign up if you have not already.
 There is no purchase required to pick up a gift in store, but you must make a purchase to redeem it online.
 I was able to trade products with a friend who has a January birthday to bring you this review.
-See my 2019 Sephora Birthday Gift Reviews for Kat Von D and Milk Makeup.
+See my 2019 Sephora Birthday Gift Reviews for Kat Von D, Milk Makeup, and Jo Malone.

 Stop by my Birthday Beauty Deals page (if you have a birthday coming soon), because other retailers have offers as well.
 I also reviewed the Sephora 2019 Birthday gift from Kat Von D. My next review on Milk Makeup (the next one that interests me) will come in March around my birthday.
 If people have interest in the Kat Von D gift, I can review the items separately (because I already own them).
 Otherwise, I will have to wait until my son’s birthday in December or to arrange a trade with someone for the official Kat Von D Sephora birthday gift.
 Something tells me that birthday present will not get much interest this year.

 I have one timeline where I list all major: Promotions, Sales, Deals, GWP, Promo Codes, and Events.
 Those who want to see an overall idea of what to expect this year should stop by.
 See where this Sephora Birthday Gift lines up with others on the calendar.
 You can also visit my Sephora retailer page to see active and upcoming offers of all types.